-Getting aligned and staying aligned as a team is difficult.
-Too many product teams waste time and money because they lose sight of why they are building something and fall into the trap of becoming a feature factory.
+Getting and staying aligned as a team is difficult.
+Too many product teams waste time and money because they lose sight of why they are building something.
+They fall into the trap of becoming a feature factory.

-Figuring out which bets are worth making, which experiments should be run, and how to optimize for fast learning isn't always straight forward.
+Figuring out which bets are worth making, which experiments to run, and how to optimize for fast learning isn’t always straight forward.

 “[Successful] senior executives need to spend a lot of time articulating clear, consistent priorities that are broadly understood throughout the organization.”